mstanton/python-bp-2025/README.md

 # Python BP 2025

-A Python project using `uv` for fast and reliable dependency management.
+A Python project using `uv` for fast and reliable dependency management, optimized for development in Cursor IDE.

 ## Prerequisites

 - Python 3.8 or higher
 - `uv` package installer (recommended for development)
+- Cursor IDE (recommended for development)

 ## Installation